Tate Reeves: Medical cannabis

 In 2020, Mississippi voters approved (by 70%) a medical marijuana initiative; the state supreme court subsequently invalidated the initiative, holding that it was improperly placed on the ballot.
 Reeves opposed the initiative, but said he would honor "the will of the voters" who had overwhelmingly voted in favor of medical marijuana.
 On February 2, 2022, he signed the bill into law, making Mississippi the 37th state to legalize medical cannabis.

 Taxation and budget

-As governor, Reeves pushed legislation to eliminate the state's personal income tax.
+As governor, Reeves pushed legislation to eliminate the state income tax.
 The rating agency Fitch raised concerns in November 2021 that his taxation plans were fiscally unfeasible.

 Labor unions

 In 2024, Reeves joined five other Republican governors (Kay Ivey, Brian Kemp, Henry McMaster, Bill Lee, and Greg Abbott) in a statement opposing the United Auto Workers unionization campaign.

 Welfare funds scandal

 Reeves drew controversy for firing the attorney leading the state's welfare agency lawsuit.
 His friend Paul Lacoste, a former football player who had become a well-known fitness trainer in Mississippi, was found to have secured a $1.4 million contract for a boot camp fitness program through state welfare funds.
 NFL legend Brett Favre also lobbied Reeves for the construction of a volleyball stadium at the university his daughter attended, which was funded by state welfare money.